 - You continue to have symptoms that concern you, typically for more than six months, even though the symptoms may vary

 The goal of treatment is to improve your symptoms and your ability to function in daily life.
-Psychotherapy, specifically cognitive behavioral therapy, can be helpful for somatic symptom disorder.
-Sometimes medications may be added.
+Psychotherapy, also called talk therapy, can be helpful for somatic symptom disorder.
+Sometimes medications may be added, especially if you're struggling with feeling depressed.

-Because physical symptoms can be related to psychological distress and a high level of health anxiety, psychotherapy — also called talk therapy — can help improve physical symptoms.
+Because physical symptoms can be related to psychological distress and a high level of health anxiety, psychotherapy — specifically, cognitive behavioral therapy (CBT) — can help improve physical symptoms.

 - Examine and adapt your beliefs and expectations about health and physical symptoms